Cod3ddy/FilterList/README.md

 # FilterList in Dart(console app)
--simple console app for filtering a list
+-simple console app for filtering a list.
--can be used in search fields
+-can be used in search fields.